 Every year we take part in the North East Harrier League (NEHL) cross country series.
 This season of races across the region are for EA-affiliated clubs only.
 Its a great way to meet fellow members and take part in a team running event together, bonding over mud and (hopefully) post-run cake.

 What’s it all about?

 The club pays for every member (who wants to!) to take part in these races – it is one of the perks of being a member.
 Everyone, whatever their running level, is welcome to take part – so don’t think it doesn’t apply to you!
 In fact, the more members who run, whatever the speed, the better, as everyone will provide valuable points to our overall scores.
 And anyone injured or not sure, are very welcome to come along and cheer on the runners and bring cakes.
 Family and friends are also very welcome to support us.

-The races are all cross-country (think across fields, woodland, possible water-crossings), on a well-marked course, generally over fields, mostly on Saturdays, but sometimes Sundays.
+The races are all cross-country (think across fields, woodland, possible water-crossings), on a well-marked course, mostly on Saturdays, but sometimes Sundays.
+Generally prepare for mud.
 We meet up at the beginning of the afternoon, with races setting off at intervals (depending on category – see below).